syncfusion/asp.net-core-docs/aspnet-core/Ribbon/Getting-Started.md

 ---
 layout: post
-title: Getting Started | ASP.NET Core | Syncfusion
+title: Getting Started with ASP.NET Core Ribbon Control | Syncfusion
-description: Getting Started.
+description: Learn here about getting started with Syncfusion Essential Studio ASP.NET Core Ribbon Control, its elements, and more.
 platform: aspnet-core
 control: Ribbon
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ASP.NET Core Ribbon

-Refer the [Getting Started](/aspnet-core/getting-started) page of the Introduction part to know more about the basic system requirements and the steps to configure the Syncfusion components in an ASP.NET Core application.
+Refer the [Getting Started](https://help.syncfusion.com/aspnet-core/gettingstarted/getting-started-1-1-0) page of the Introduction part to know more about the basic system requirements and the steps to configure the Syncfusion components in an ASP.NET Core application.

 Now, refer the necessary scripts and CSS files into your *_Layout.cshtml* page from the **wwwroot -> lib -> syncfusion-javascript** folder.